ayivima/day_night_image_analysis/feature_engineering/feature_exploration.md

 Visualizing day and night image clusters in 2D space defined by selected features.

 Features:
-- Contrast - Z-score of image intensities after transformation to grayscale.
+- Contrast - Standard deviation of image intensities after transformation to grayscale.
 - Luminance - Relative luminance calculated on the average of intensities for each RGB channel
 - Lightness - Average value for the lightness channel of images transformed into HSL color space
 - Supra-Contrast - Contrast calculated for superior portion of an image